Thursday, September 25, 2014

 bode

-verb indicate by signs
+indicate by signs

 ex: The third base coach boded to the batter, secretly telling him to bunt.